chengpohi/chengpohi.github.io/README.md

 searches and engage in natural language conversations with your data.
 Experience the power of combined Elasticsearch and ChatGPT capabilities in one intuitive interface with EDQL.

-> Since EDQL not have server, when using ChatGPT to query Elasticsesarch, you must provide your own apikey.
+> Since EDQL not have a server, when using ChatGPT to query Elasticsesarch, you must provide your own apikey.

 {% hint style="info" %}
 EDQL is cross-platform since it's based on intellij, so It can be used on windows, linux or macOS.